 America's public lands help define us as a nation.
-The proposals in these amendments, including Wild Olympics, are supported by Native American tribes, business owners, local elected officials, veterans, scientists, conservationists, outdoor recreationists and other local residents who are asking Congress to preserve access to the health and spiritual benefits of natural areas, safeguard clean water sources, and boost local recreation and tourism economies and attract businesses and skilled workers to our local communities.
+The legislative proposals in these amendments, including Wild Olympics, are supported by Native American Tribes, business owners, local elected officials, veterans, scientists, conservationists, outdoor recreationists, and other local residents who are asking Congress to preserve access to the health and spiritual benefits of natural areas and safeguard clean water sources that boost local recreation and tourism economies and attract skilled workers for local businesses.